grafana/metrictank/docs/tools.md

     	The http endpoint to send the data to (default "http://127.0.0.1:8080/chunks") -import-up-to uint
-    	Only import up to the specified timestamp (default 4294967295) -insecure-ssl
+    	Only import up to the specified timestamp (default 4294967295) -import-after uint
+    	Only import after the specified timestamp (default 0) -insecure-ssl
     	Disables ssl certificate verification -name-filter string